verachell/Algorithm-pretending-to-be-AI-NaNoGenMo-2024/README.md

 3. After that, it will generate a story using the text file sources specified in the program, in this case the 4 Project Gutenberg books mentioned above.

-4. The story will be written in markdown format to a file in the same working directory.
+4. The story will be written in markdown format to a new file in the same working directory.

 ## Customizing the program for your needs
-At the start of the file are the constants that you will want to change if you want to customize the behavior of the progra:
+At the start of the file are the constants that you will want to change if you want to customize the behavior of the program:
 ```
 TEXT_SOURCES = ["Data/anne-pg45.txt", "Data/leagues-pg164.txt", "Data/highways-pg29420.txt", "Data/astronomy-pg34834.txt"]
 DESIRED_WORD_COUNT = 50000